leftstick/generator-amd-angular/README.md

 ## Run ##

-Once the project generated, go into the created directory with the given `name`.
+Once the project generated, move into the created directory with the given `name`.

-Run `sero`, and choose the second item from `sero` UI to start a static server.
+Run `sero`, and choose the second item `Start a static web server for current working directory` from launched UI to start a static server(all options can be left with default value).

 Open [http://localhost:8080](http://localhost:8080) to watch the demo